Simon2828/west-bridgford-advice-centre/src/pages/about/index.md

       text: >
         FUNDING:

         The West Bridgford Advice Centre is partly funded by Nottinghamshire County Council and also receives occasional charitable donations.
-The Centre gratefully acknowledges the support of Rothera Sharp in providing legal advice, and St. Giles Church in providing accommodation and office support.
+The Centre gratefully acknowledges the support of Rothera Bray in providing legal advice, and St. Giles Church in providing accommodation and office support.

         The Advice Centre is a member of Advice UK, a registered charity supporting the UK's largest network of independent advice services.